-3.23 Extensions to existing quarries in Leeds are preferable to the opening of new quarries.
+- 3.28 Extensions to existing quarries in Leeds are preferable to the opening of new quarries.
 Although it is considered unlikely that that there will be a need for many new sites to meet the demands within the plan period, we need to be flexible enough to respond to changes or exceptions.
-Applications for both new extraction sites and extensions to existing sites will be subject to environmental screening processes and will need to demonstrate that they have addressed the environmental and social considerations set out in MINERALS 10.
+Applications for both new extraction sites and extensions to existing sites will be subject to environmental screening processes and will need to demonstrate that they have addressed the environmental and social considerations set out in MINERALS 10. - 3.29 Applicants for development of sites adjacent to safeguarded sites, allocations, preferred areas or the area of search will be expected to ensure that they have adequately considered the effect of mineral processes or wharf / rail related freight on the proposed land use.